Your Contract

 15.8

-It is understood and agreed that the hospital’s obligations for payment under the SUB Plan shall not extend beyond the period of the contracted appointment if the resident has completed her training requirements as set out by the appropriate accrediting body.
+It is understood and agreed that the hospital’s obligations for payment under the SUB Plan shall not extend beyond the period of the contracted appointment if the resident has completed their training requirements as set out by the appropriate accrediting body.

 Maximum Duty Hours